-High deductibles and copayments combined with ever rising insurance premiums have employers either self insuring or moving from plan to plan, which affects many patients and their relationships to their doctors.
-Doctors who are in larger groups now have clout to ward off predatory insurance company behavior.
-Many are deciding to join large hospital or medical groups which offer some protection for their incomes, while making them an employee beholden to the organization they work for.
+High deductibles and copayments combined with ever-rising insurance premiums have employers either self-insuring or moving from plan to plan, which affects many patients and their relationships with their doctors.
+Doctors who are in larger groups now have the clout to ward off predatory insurance company behavior.
+Many are deciding to join a large hospital or medical group which offers some protection for their incomes while making them an employee beholden to the organization they work for.

 Where does this end?

 Universal healthcare is an idea that has come and doctors, as well as their patients, are adversely affected by the current environment.